 Consider the welfare of animals

 Something else to consider is the cruelty of what happens when animals are processed for meat or used to produce dairy products.
-Reducing your consumption of animal products will help to lessen the suffering of these innocent animals.
+Reducing your consumption of animal products will help to lessen the suffering of these innocent animals, a major benefit of compassionate eating.
 Another statistic to consider is that eating no animal products for one day will save roughly 835.9 gallons (3,800 liters) of water, 198 pounds (90 kilos) of grain, 0.005 acres (10 square meters) of forested land, 11 pounds (5 kilos) of CO2 equivalent, and one animal’s life.

 Eating fewer animal products is the single biggest impact on the well-being of the planet you can have as an individual — it is the biggest difference you can make every day to improve outcomes for so many people and to stop so much suffering.
 You are obviously someone who wants to live a compassionate life, so this is one simple change you might consider.